 1909-S V.D.B.
 Lincoln Cent

 Some may argue that the 1909-S VDB Lincoln Cent is the most popular U.S. coin.
-Many coin collectors begin their coin collecting journey by collecting Lincoln pennies.
+Many coin collectors begin their coin-collecting journey by collecting Lincoln pennies.
 Given its scarcity, the 1909-S VDB is the "Holy Grail" of Lincoln pennies.
-This is usually the last coin Lincoln penny collectors will add to their collection.
+This rare coin is usually the last coin Lincoln penny collectors will add to their collection.
 Over the years, this coin has maintained its value and prestige among collectors of United States coins.

 02 of 10